 As we know, Kotlin is a mix of object-oriented and functional programming.

 Functional programming is a declarative style of programming that handles computations based on mathematical functions.
 High-order functions and lambda expressions are (some) functional programming concepts.

 Kotlin is a statically typed language and can make the most out of various function types to represent functions.
 Or, it is possible to operate functions in a variety of ways.

 Also, it is also possible to use lambda expressions or anonymous functions with Kotlin.
-These are considered a “functional literal”.
-Therefore, it represents a function that is not declared and immediately passes as an expression.
+These are a “functional literal”.
+Therefore, it represents a non-declarable function and immediately passes as an expression.

 Whereas Java is more limited to the concept of object-oriented programming.
 However, it has been taking some steps toward functional programming too.
 Since Java 8, in 2014, Java has introduced lambda expressions, which is a function that can be created without necessarily belonging to a class.
-In fact, lambda expressions in Java are able to be passed as objects and can be executed on demand.
+In fact, lambda expressions in Java qualify as objects and can be executed on demand.

 Further, with the introduction of lambda expressions, Java also started supporting high-order functions.
 Java associates a function with a method, and Java 8 enables lambda’s return from methods.

 In Kotlin, we don’t have checked exceptions.
 So, Kotlin’s developers don’t need to catch or declare the exceptions which have advantages and disadvantages.

 In Java, we have checked exceptions support which makes developers declare and catch the exception.
 It ensures robust code with good error handling.
 Therefore, checked exceptions support has its pros and cons.

 Kotlin allows developers to extend an existing class with new functionality.
 To perform the extension function in Kotlin, the developer must prefix the name of the class (that will be extended) to the name of the function created by using the ‘.’ notation.